 Here’s a comprehensive article on this topic.
 It includes a step-by-step guide on how you can compare prices with the help of the liability insurance calculator.

-3. Car insurance in Germany (Kfz-Versicherung)
+3. Car insurance (Kfz-Versicherung)

 Also important, if you have a car, is the car insurance.